1984 Braves–Padres bean brawl: Game play

-Finally, in the top of the ninth, Braves' reliever Donnie Moore hit Nettles with his second pitch when he came to bat, sparking yet another fight.
-Nettles was wrestled to the ground by Rick Mahler and Chris Chambliss as he came after Moore.
-Moore was then attacked by Goose Gossage as he retreated to the dugout and Gossage was wrestled to the ground by manager Joe Torre and other Braves players.
-Nettles then went after Moore again and was finally restrained, but Gerald Perry, who had already been ejected, went after Tim Flannery.
+The relatively calm and uneventful immediate aftermath of the eighth inning scuffle ended at the top of the ninth inning, when Braves' reliever Donnie Moore hit Nettles with the second pitch of the latter's at-bat, sparking yet another fight.
+Nettles was wrestled to the ground by his former teammate Chris Chambliss (which further actions indicated was likely an act of protection to shield Nettles from other Braves players' assaults) as he came after Moore.
+Moore continued provoking Nettles to come after him before being attacked by Goose Gossage as he retreated to the dugout; Gossage was wrestled to the ground by manager Joe Torre and other Braves players.
+Meanwhile, Nettles did attempt to go after Moore again, before being hit hard and tackled a second time by Glenn Hubbard (who years later confirmed he'd blown out his shoulder making the tackle), along with a horde of Braves players.
+Mahler and Bedrosian, both already ejected from the game, then returned to the field to join in the attack on Nettles, while Perry, also already ejected, went after Tim Flannery.
 Moore, Nettles, Gossage, and Torre were ejected at that point.
 Several other players besides Perry from both teams who were ejected after the previous fight risked suspensions by returning to the field to participate.

 Fans in the seats behind the Padres' dugout began to taunt the Padres, including Ed Whitson, who had been ejected back in the fourth inning.
 The fans began to pelt and shower the Padre players with drinks, prompting Kurt Bevacqua to climb to the top of the dugout with a bat.
 At that moment, a fan leaped onto the field and tried to steal a batting helmet before being tackled by players and detained by security.
 Finally, Rippley, McSherry, and the umpiring crew ordered those players and coaches not otherwise engaged in the game out of the dugouts and into their clubhouses for the remainder of the game.
 All fans who participated in the taunting and brawls were detained and arrested.

 Once the game finally resumed, Gene Garber pitched the remainder for the Braves with Joe Pignatano acting for Torre.
-The Padres scored two in the ninth as the Braves won, 5–3.
+Despite the Padres scoring two additional runs in the ninth, the Braves ultimately prevailed, 5–3.

 Fines and suspensions were issued four days later on August 16 to Williams ($10,000, ten days), Summers, Brown, Torre ($1,000), Perry ($700), Bedrosian ($600) and Mahler ($700), who each received three-day suspensions.
 In addition, Padres coaches Virgil and Krol and players Whitson, Booker, Lefferts, Bevacqua, Flannery, Nettles and Gossage (amounts undisclosed), and Braves Moore ($350) and Pérez ($300) were all fined but not suspended.